 - European Service Module, which will carry air, nitrogen, and water for the crew, as well as in-space propulsion and power systems.

-The Artemis I mission (no crew) will last approximately three weeks.
-During that time, the Orion spacecraft will travel thousands of kilometres beyond the Moon.
-It will use the gravity forces of Earth and the Moon to help propel itself – a little bit like a slingshot.
+The Artemis I mission (no crew) lasted 25,5 days.
+During that time, the Orion spacecraft travelled thousands of kilometres beyond the Moon.
+It used the gravity forces of Earth and the Moon to help propel itself – a little bit like a slingshot.
 Check out the video Artemis I mission: Orion's journey around the Moon and the infographic Artemis I: Orion's uncrewed flight around the Moon to learn more about Orion's trajectory and journey.

 Where will the mission launch from?

-The SLS rocket carrying the Orion spacecraft will launch from NASA's Kennedy Space Center in Florida, in the United States.
+The SLS rocket carrying the Orion spacecraft launches from NASA's Kennedy Space Center in Florida, in the United States.

 Where will the mission land?

-The Crew Module will detach from the rest of the Orion spacecraft and land in the Pacific Ocean under three parachutes.
+The Crew Module detaches from the rest of the Orion spacecraft to land in the Pacific Ocean under three parachutes.

 - Date modified: